Selling Fast

 Laura Jean McKay

-Laura Jean McKay is the author of The Animals in That Country (Scribe 2020) — winner of The Arthur C. Clarke Award, The Victorian Prize for Literature, the ABIA Small Publishers Adult Book of the Year and co-winner of the Aurealis Award for Best Science Fiction Novel.
+Laura Jean McKay is the author of The Animals in That Country (Scribe 2020) — winner of the prestigious Arthur C Clarke Award, The Victorian Prize for Literature, the ABIA Small Publishers Adult Book of the Year and co-winner of the Aurealis Award for Best Science Fiction Novel 2021.
 Laura is also the author of Holiday in Cambodia (Black Inc., 2013).
-Her forthcoming collection is Gunflower (Scribe, 2023).
+Her latest collection is Gunflower (Scribe 2023).

 Krys Lee